opencast/opencast/docs/guides/admin/docs/installation/debs.md

     apt-get install opencast-3-allinone

 This will install the default distribution of Opencast and all its dependencies, including the 3rd-Party-Tools.
-Note that while the repository provides a packaged version of ffmpeg, your distribution may have a version which is pre-installed or otherwise takes precedence.
+Note that while the repository provides a packaged version of FFmpeg, your distribution may have a version which is pre-installed or otherwise takes precedence.
 This version may work, however Opencast only formally supports the version(s) in the repository.